ffmaer/i-nyu-cs/README.md

 ### Intro to Computer SCI V22.
 101

-Introduction to Java Programming: Fundamentals First (Sixth Edition), By Y Daniel Liang
+Introduction to Java Programming: Fundamentals First (Sixth Edition), by Y Daniel Liang

-(Optional) Java How to Program (Sixth Edition), By Deitel and Deitel
+(Optional) Java How to Program (Sixth Edition), ny Deitel and Deitel

 ### Computational Thought V50.
 385

+Puzzles for Programmers and Pros, by Dennis Shasha

+How to Solve It: Modern Heuristics, by David B. Fogel and Zbigniew Michalewicz

+(Optional) Games of No Chance by Richard J. Nowakowski

 ### Data Structures Honors V22.
 102

-Data Structures & Algorithm Analysis in JAVA Second Edition, By Mark Allen Weiss
+Data Structures & Algorithm Analysis in JAVA Second Edition, by Mark Allen Weiss

 ### Numerical Computing V22.
 421